ryanstull/ryanstull.github.io/_posts/2020-08-13-null-safety-part2.md

 a.b.c //Would result in an NPE
 {% endhighlight %}

 Most Scala programmers would opt to wrap their code in `Option` in order to avoid NPEs, however sometimes you don't have the *option* (pun intended) to do this.
 I frequently ran into this situation at my work, where we needed to pull data out of highly nested [Avro](https://en.wikipedia.org/wiki/Apache_Avro) classes, in some cases 6 levels deep.
 [Avro schemas](https://avro.apache.org/docs/current/idl.html) get compiled into regular Java objects, that don't use `Option`.
 So then what, if your code is not designed around `Option`, is the best approach to extract deeply nested values in a null-safe way?
-Essentially, what is missing from Scala here is a [safe navigation operator](https://en.wikipedia.org/wiki/Safe_navigation_operator) similar to Groovy or Kotlin.*
+Essentially, what is missing from Scala here is a [safe navigation operator](https://en.wikipedia.org/wiki/Safe_navigation_operator) similar to Groovy or Kotlin.§

 In order to find the best solution to this problem, I began by enumerating all of the possible ways that I could think of to implement null-safe access.